 If you want to analyze and visualize large data sets, then learning R is a useful skill to have in your tool belt.
 R is a popular programming language used for a wide range of data science and analysis problems.
 When you learn R, you gain access to an array of statistical and graphical tools for data analysts.

-The R programming language can be used for everything—from analyzing small data sets about stock prices to performing large-scale analyses of data collected on social networks.
-This flexibility makes it a highly-favored skill among data scientists.
+The R programming language can be used for projects like analyzing small data sets about stock prices to large-scale analyses of data collected on social networks.
+This flexibility makes R a highly-favored skill among data scientists.

 But how do you get started learning how to code in R?
-That’s the question this guide is going to answer.
-We’ll break down a few top tips to help you start your journey to learning R free, and on a good footing.
+This guide will teach you how to learn R and get analyzing in no time.
+We’ll break down a few top tips to help you start your journey to learning R for free.

 What Is R?

 R is a programming language and environment for mathematical and statistical computing.
-The language was developed at Bell Laboratories by John Chambers and a team of colleagues and is often considered to be a newer implementation of another data science language, S.
+The language was developed at Bell Laboratories by John Chambers and a team of colleagues.
+R is often considered to be a newer implementation of another data science language.

-The R programming language allows you to perform statistical analysis on data sets, such as through using linear modeling, time-series analysis, classification, and more.
-Furthermore, the language was written with design in mind, which means that the features you need to analyze a data set should be easy to access and use.
+That’s the technical definition of what R is, but in practice the R programming language allows you to perform statistical analysis and data visualization on data sets, such as through using linear modeling, time-series analysis, classification, and more.
+The language is open source, so the features you need to analyze a data set are always free and easy to access and use.